alekseyHunter/Best-Movies-2022/README.md

 When reporting a bug, please make sure to provide the following information:
 - Steps to reproduce the issue
-- "Say No to Bad Habits" version
+- "Best Movies 2022" version
 - Device / OS information

 ## Contact

-"Say No to Bad Habits" is developed and maintained by [Aleksey Okhotnichenko](https://github.com/alekseyHunter).
+"Best Movies 2022" is developed and maintained by [Aleksey Okhotnichenko](https://github.com/alekseyHunter).

 ## License